psthomas/psthomas.github.io/_posts/2018-11-26-convergence.md

 	<a href="{{ site.baseurl }}/images/convergence/output_10_3.png"><img src="{{ site.baseurl }}/images/convergence/output_10_3.png"></a>
 </figure>

-This plot highlights the differences between economies and the large gap lower income countries need to cover.
+This plot highlights the differences between economies and the large gap lower income countries need to make up.
 Dietrich Vollrath made this point in a [post](https://growthecon.com/blog/Convergence/) where he estimated it could take close to 190 years for economies to converge at the beta rates estimated above.
 That's a long time to sustain the current levels of growth.

 There are reasons to be concerned that a few economies, especially in Sub-Saharan Africa, will have a tough time maintaining that growth.
 Dani Rodrik and others have made this point in their work on [premature deindustrialization](https://rodrik.typepad.com/dani_rodriks_weblog/2015/02/premature-deindustrialization-in-the-developing-world.html), which suggests a traditional development model via structural transformation might not be possible anymore.
-So these countries probably need to [invent new ways](https://www.youtube.com/watch?v=xsAjHzAGZDU) of growing their economies that aren't so dependent on manufacturing.
+So these countries probably need to [invent new ways](https://www.youtube.com/watch?v=xsAjHzAGZDU) of growing their economies that aren't so dependent on manufacturing or [actively promote](https://jrc.princeton.edu/news/industrial-policies-and-production-networks) certain upstream industries through policy.
 But even with the challenges ahead, the recent growth in lower income countries is encouraging.

 ## References